Kron4ek/Wine-Builds/README.md

 ## Compilation / Build environment

-I use **create_ubuntu_chroots.sh** and **build_wine.sh** to compile my Wine builds, you can use these scripts to compile your own Wine builds.
-The first script creates two Ubuntu chroots (32-bit and 64-bit) and the second script compiles Wine builds inside the created chroots.
-Optionally, you can disable the chroots usage in the **build_wine.sh** script and compile Wine builds on your host system.
+I use `create_ubuntu_bootstraps.sh` and `build_wine.sh` to compile my Wine builds, you can use these scripts to compile your own Wine builds.
+The first script creates two Ubuntu bootstraps (32-bit and 64-bit) and the second script compiles Wine builds inside the created bootstraps by using `bubblewrap`.

 These scripts are a pretty convenient way to compile your own Wine builds if you don't trust my binaries or if you want to apply different patches.